If You Live in the City of Los Angeles

 If You Live in Unincorporated Los Angeles County

-LA County’s Unincorporated Rent Stabilization Ordinance (LA County RSO) protects tenants in unincorporated areas of Los Angeles County from excessive rent increases.
+LA County’s Rent Stabilization and Tenant Protection Ordinance (RSTPO) protects tenants in unincorporated areas of Los Angeles County from excessive rent increases.

-Not all properties are covered by LA County RSO.
+Not all properties are covered by LA County RSTPO.
 To qualify, your unit must:

 • Be located in unincorporated Los Angeles County